MaterializeInc/materialize/doc/user/content/ingest-data/postgres-alloydb.md

 ## Step 3.
 Set up the AlloyDB Auth Proxy

 To establish authorized and secure connections to an AlloyDB instance, an authentication proxy is necessary.
-The Google Cloud Platform offers a guide [here](https://cloud.google.com/alloydb/docs/auth-proxy/connect) to assist you in setting up this proxy and generating a connection string that can be utilized with Hasura.
-Further down, we will provide you with a tailored approach specific to integrating Hasura.
+The Google Cloud Platform offers a guide [here](https://cloud.google.com/alloydb/docs/auth-proxy/connect) to assist you in setting up this proxy and generating a connection string that can be utilized with Materialize.
+Further down, we will provide you with a tailored approach specific to integrating Materialize.

 ## Step 4.
 Configure network security